Why Join Our Summer School

 Center for Animal Welfare at the Faculty for Veterinary Medicine…

-Animal Protection and Welfare
+Animal Protection PedagogyCriminology and sustainable animal protection.

 Prof. dr. sc.